 North Warwickshire Burials

 .
-However, we are beginning to replace the booklet indices with full burial register transcriptions; the 1813-1837 series will be available for purchase in the near future.
-Work is now being started on the 1838-1851 series, and we are looking for volunteers to help with this project.
-If you have access to Ancestry or have access to North Warwickshire burial registers via one of the local repositories and would be willing to help, please contact Jacqui Simkins.
+However, we are beginning to replace the booklet indices with full burial register transcriptions; the 1813-1837 series is now available for purchase.
+Work is almost compete on the 1838-1865 series.
+If you have access to Ancestry or have access to North Warwickshire registers via one of the local repositories and would be willing to help with further projects, please contact Jacqui Simkins.

 1901 Census Index for Nuneaton

 Transcribed by Alva King, this valuable research tool contains more than 26,000 entries from the 1901 census for Nuneaton and the immediate surrounding area.
 For more information or to search the 1901 census index please click here

 Nuneaton and Bedworth Municipal Cemeteries

 Permission was obtained from Nuneaton & Bedworth Borough Council to have Microfiche images produced from the original burial registers.
 Alva King entered the information for Oaston Road cemetery into a database from which we have produced a surname index.
 A CD containing digitised images from the original registers and a copy of the surname index can be purchased from our Bookshop